 Sleep problems are incredibly damaging to your health and can lead to physical issues, stress, and can also impact your brain in a bad way.
 If you struggle to get a good night’s sleep, a common culprit is your mattress.
 One thing you can try is to buy a sleep tracker to track your sleeping patterns and see if you are spending a lot of the night in discomfort.
 If your tracker shows you tossing and turning a lot, it’s a pretty good sign you could gain a lot from investing in a new, more suitable mattress for your bed.

 Buy some plants

 Finally, not all healthy home upgrades are expensive.
 But you don’t have to spend a fortune – buying some indoor plants gives your household health a huge amount of benefits.
-Not only can they can improve the quality of air you are all breathing and remove carbon dioxide from the atmosphere, but it can also reduce your stress levels, too.
-Plants are known to have a calming and anxiety relieving effect on people, so head to your local garden centre and invest in some indoor flora.
+Not only can they improve the quality of the air you are all breathing and remove carbon dioxide from the atmosphere, but they can also reduce your stress levels, too.
+Plants are known to have a calming and anxiety-relieving effect on people, so head to your local garden center and invest in some indoor flora.
 Most indoor varieties only need to be watered a couple of times a week – which is a cheap price to pay for the health benefits they bring.